Should You Refinance an FHA Loan to a VA Loan?

 4. You Need an Appraisal; Home Needs to Meet VA Standards

-Refinancing into a VA mortgage will require you to obtain an appraisal.
-Sometimes, a home that initially qualified for FHA financing could be ineligible under VA guidelines.
-The standards are similar, but there are still differences in what appraisers look for.
+Refinancing into a VA mortgage requires a new appraisal.
+Sometimes a home that initially qualified for FHA financing can be ineligible under VA guidelines.
+The standards are similar, but appraisers do look for different things — and issues may have arisen since you purchased the home that could prevent you from qualifying now.

 Refinancing and the Impact on VA Entitlement